hsbadr/HiClimR/README.md

    * the lower part of the tree uses user-selected method
    * the upper part of the tree uses regional linkage method
 * cluster validation
-   * summary statistics based on raw data of data reconstructed by PCA
+   * summary statistics based on raw data ot the data reconstructed by PCA
    * objective tree cut using minimum significant correlation between region means
 * visualization of region maps